mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/cross-currency-poc.md

 * Sends the transfer request to FXP

 **FXP**
-* Stores transfer request in state and where it came from
+* Stores transfer request in local state and where it came from
 * Creates new transfer request (new transferId) and maps it to the received transfer request (old transferId)
-* Uses `quoteId` to retrieve quote response from state and where the quote response came from
+* Uses `quoteId` to retrieve previous quote response from local state and where the quote response came from
 * Sets `fspiop-source = fxp`
 * Sets `fspiop-destination = dfsp2` which is taken from the retrieved quote response
 * Sets `payerFspId = fxp`